 I was also warned to use a small pillow behind my lumbar region to create better posture for my upper back.

 Sedentary for Extended Periods of Time

 An easy answer to this is a standing desk.
 But the world is discovering that, while it fixes some problems, it can bring on its own.
 Some of those can be solved by securing a standing desk mat or one of the contraptions that you roll your feet on to stimulate blood flow.
-My chiropractor even mentioned a balance board to keep from standing in one position for too long.
+My chiropractor even mentioned for my response that a balance board is better to keep from standing in one position for too long.

 Another way to get in activity would be to set a timer on your writing sessions.
 I know we don’t want to do this.
 Get up every 30-45 minutes, get some water, go to the bathroom.
 Perhaps do 10 squats while your at it 🙂 Maybe take a longer break at lunch and take a 20 minute stroll around the neighborhood to increase circulation.
 A fresh wave of blood flow to the brain will only increase your creativity.

 We already knew that we had challenges as writers.
 And balancing life, home, commitments, sometimes another job, and our passion for writing is no easy task.
 But we also have to consider our bodies and the physical demands placed on us, and how we can reduce strain, injury, and bad habits.